T$^3$-S2S: Training-free Triplet Tuning for Sketch to Scene Synthesis in Controllable Concept Art Generation: Related Works

-\mypara{Text-to-Image Synthesis}.
-In the rapidly evolving field of text-based image generation, various model architectures and learning paradigms have emerged, as highlighted by several key studies~\cite{mansimov2015generating,reed2016generative,xu2018attngan,qiao2019mirrorgan,zhu2019dm,ramesh2021zero,ding2021cogview,ding2022cogview2,yang2022diffusion,croitoru2023diffusion,dhariwal2021diffusion,kingma2021variational}.
-Recently, diffusion models~ \cite{rombach2022high,podell2023sdxl,saharia2022photorealistic} have marked a major breakthrough, significantly improving the fidelity and realism in text-to-image generation, which rely on structured denoising~\cite{ho2020denoising} with latent diffusion~\cite{rombach2022high}.
-Among these, the SDXL model and its variants, which are widely adopted in both academia and industry, are chosen as the baseline for our work.
+\mypara{Diffusion Techniques}.
+Recently, diffusion models~ \citep{ho2020denoising,rombach2022high,podell2023sdxl,saharia2022photorealistic} have marked a major breakthrough, improving the fidelity and realism in text-to-image generation, which shows infinite potential for concept art generation.
+The emergence of diffusion models has also advanced the development of 3D content generation tools.
+However, creating high-fidelity 3D scenes from images remains a complex task due to the diversity and intricacy of object shapes and appearances.

 \mypara{Sketch-to-image Synthesis}.
 While text-to-image models can generate high-fidelity, realistic images, they struggle to accurately convey complex layouts with text prompts alone.
-In tasks such as scene design for games, animation, film, or virtual reality, hand-drawn sketches with semantic information provide a more effective way to express design ideas.
-In the field of diffusion-based generation, notable works include ControlNet~\cite{zhang2023adding}, Make-a-scene~\cite{gafni2022makeascene}, and T2I Adapter~\cite{mou2023t2i} handle various additional visual conditions, including sketches, while methods like Dense Diffusion~\cite{kim2023dense}, SpaText~\cite{avrahami2023spatext} and MultiDiffusion~\cite{bartal2023multidiffusion} focus specifically on sketch-based inputs.
+In the field of diffusion-based generation, notable works include ControlNet~\citep{zhang2023adding}, Make-a-scene~\citep{gafni2022makeascene}, and T2I Adapter~\citep{mou2023t2i} handle various additional visual conditions, including sketches, while methods like Dense Diffusion~\citep{kim2023dense}, SpaText~\citep{avrahami2023spatext} and MultiDiffusion~\citep{bartal2023multidiffusion} focus specifically on sketch-based inputs.
 In particular, Dense Diffusion is a training-free approach that adjusts the attention map by amplifying sketch-relevant tokens and downplaying less important ones, allowing the model to better distinguish between instances.
 ControlNet is a powerful solution for sketch-to-scene generation, recognized for its exceptional ability to accurately follow conditions.
 However, these models often struggle with complex multi-instance scene generations, particularly when handling unusual or unique instances, and frequently overlook smaller instances.
-Recently, Sketch2Scene~\cite{xu2024sketch2scene} proposed an efficient pipeline for automatically generating interactive 3D game scenes from users' natural input sketches using the SDXL and ControlNet models.
+Recently,~\citet{xu2024sketch2scene} proposed an efficient pipeline for automatically generating interactive 3D game scenes from users' natural input sketches using the SDXL and ControlNet models.
 However, the approach is also limited by the diversity and multi-instance representation in the intermediate 2D isometric image generation.